kayzhu/kayzhu.github.com/projects/index.md

 - - -

 ###[500 Ducks](http://500ducks.com)
-A fast reverse image search engine for [500px.com](http://500px.com) I built during the [Pixel Hack Day](http://pixelhackday.com).
-This search engine is capable of finding near-duplicates photos (for e.g., watermarked and with text overlay), as well as photos that are similiar, in constant time regardless of the size of the index.
+A fast reverse image search engine for [500px.com](http://500px.com) I initially built during the [Pixel Hack Day](http://pixelhackday.com), and kept on working to improve it.
+This search engine is capable of finding near-duplicates photos (for e.g., watermarked and with text overlay), as well as photos that are similiar.
+Search speed and quality, UI improvements are actively being developed.

 - - -